don-tnowe/godot-wyvernbox-inventory/README.md

 ## Features:

-- A variety of inventories, such as:
+- A variety of inventories, all compatible with GUI containers, such as:
   - Basic
-  - Grid (*items take up a rectangle of tiles)
+  - Grid (*items take up a rectangle of tiles*)
   - Restricted (*can only put items with certain flags, like Equipment or Ammo*)
   - Currency (*custom max stack size, but only specified items*)